 Call centers are a mother lode of information, customer data to be more precise.
 And call centers typically use reporting tools to crunch data and generate reports that benefit organizational performance.
 Call center managers are mostly responsible for providing reports on various aspects to other departments.
 Sales and marketing require reports on outbound sales performance, finance require reports on the operational cost of the call center, and the information technology team want reports on operational performance of the call center.
 With so many separate reports and systems jumbled together, getting accurate and consistent reporting becomes a colossal problem to call center managers.

 Challenge #3.
 Increasing Customer Expectations

 With digital and social channels reshaping customer expectations and increasing business competition has made it harder for call centers to meet customer expectations.
 And with evolving customer expectation, customer attrition tends to increase.
-Customers expect immediate service through the channel they prefer.
+Customers expect immediate service through the channel of their preference.

 Challenge #4.
 Bad Customer Experiences are Magnified

 Social media poses threats to call centers when it comes to bad customer experiences.
 Customers turn to social medias to vent out their frustrations.
 When a customer is ticked-off, they react in ways that might end up being a social nightmare for companies.
 Online review sites, Twitter, Facebook, and other instant commentary social media sites can magnify one bad experience to PR nightmare disastrous to the company’s reputation.
-A 140 character tweet can be read by thousands in a matter of minutes.
+A 140 character tweet (now 280 characters) can be read by thousands in a matter of minutes.
 Call center managers should train their agents to be social-media savvy to overcome broadcast of bad experience across different medias.